Hardtechno Leak: What’s going on – what is the Steer-Management/Instagram case about?

 And then the scene faces the question that is currently resonating everywhere: Do we want truth – or just the next wave?

-Conclusion: What is going on?
+Conclusion: What’s going on?

 As of today, one thing can be said for sure: There is a visible leak dynamic in the Hardtechno environment that has gained massive momentum through Instagram and reposts.
 However, a large part of the details remains unconfirmed, fragmented, or hard to verify.
 The real story is therefore not “who is to blame,” but: How quickly the scene can tip into a state of emergency through social media.